jsadams22/roman-numerals-converter/README.md

 #### Local traces and logs with SigNoz

 An easy way to view these is with SigNoz, which can be set up for self-hosting.
-See the [docker compose setup instructions](https://signoz.io/docs/install/docker/#install-signoz-using-docker-compose) for additional information.
+See their [docker compose setup instructions](https://signoz.io/docs/install/docker/#install-signoz-using-docker-compose) for additional information.
+You should also be able to use other metrics viewers that are compatible with OTEL.

 Note that the default SigNoz web application port collides with our port; to deal with that, modify the port in SigNoz's compose file to be at one that is more appropriate, such as `8082`.